Skip to footer content

 $vbLabelText $csharpLabel

-This separation provides significant advantages: you can configure rendering options on the renderer before conversion, and the returned PdfDocument can be manipulated (add watermarks, merge with other PDFs, add security) before saving.
+This separation also lets you configure rendering options on the renderer before conversion, and manipulate the returned PdfDocument (add watermarks, merge with other PDFs, add security) before saving.
 See the HTML to PDF documentation for additional rendering options.

 Example 2: URL to PDF Conversion